 This Pandas tutorial will teach us how to work with Pandas dataframes.
-We will learn how to read and write Excel (i.e., xlsx) and CSV files using Pandas.
-Moreover, we will also learn how to add a column to Pandas dataframe object, and how to remove a column.
+We will learn how to read and write Excel (i.e., xlsx) and CSV files using the Pandas library.
+Moreover, we will also learn how to add a column to a Pandas dataframe object and how to remove a column.
 Finally, we will learn how to subset and group our dataframe.

-If you are unfamiliar with installing Python packages I have recorded a YouTube video explaining how to install Pandas.
-There is also a playlist with videos towards the end of the post, which includes videos of all topics covered in this post.
+If you are unfamiliar with installing Python packages, I have recorded a YouTube video explaining how to install Pandas.
+There is also a playlist with videos at the end of the post, which includes videos covering all the topics discussed in this post.

 Table of Contents